 Over in expenses, management splits out officer’s compensation from general management (professional staff) and staff compensation.
 The only difference for tax purposes is employer taxes.
 This is actually a simple task of combining both tax child accounts – one from cost of sales and the other from management expenses.

 Successful completion of this task requires a schedule.
-I personally create a tab in an Excel spreadsheet, label the tab ‘Payroll Fin-Tax’ which means payroll financial to tax reporting.
-In this schedule I first create a list of all employees and identify the respective function in the business.
+Create a tab in an Excel spreadsheet, label the tab ‘Payroll Fin-Tax’ which means payroll financial to tax reporting.
+In this schedule, create a list of all employees and identify the respective function in the business.
 In another column is the gross wages paid, employer taxes and a column identifying if the employee is an officer.
 See the illustration below: